Ustanovka

-Ustanovka (Установка) was a Russian social enterprise set up in 1924 to provide training and consultancy and to raise funds for the Central Institute of Labour (CIT).
+Ustanovka (Установка) was a Russian social enterprise set up in 1924 to provide training and consultancy for the Soviet workforce and to raise funds for the Central Institute of Labour (CIT).
+It was disbanded in 1938 with its organizer shot in 1939.

 Origins

-Ustanovka was set up Alexei Gastev, also founder of the CIT, to provide mass training for the Soviet workforce.
+Ustanovka was set up by Alexei Gastev, who was also the founder of the CIT, to provide training for the Soviet workforce.
 It was a development of the work of Frederick Taylor, Henry Gantt and Frank Gilbreth.
 It aimed to create a new type of employee: "We assert that to reform the contemporary production one must not only reform the organisational process, but also remake the contemporary human employee; we also believe that the best educator of the contemporary employee is the machine".
-Using highly detailed time and motion studies, each task was broken down into separate elements and then models were developed to integrate these into a rational approach to performing tasks.
+Using highly detailed time and motion studies, each task was broken down into separate elements and then models were developed to integrate these into a rational approach to perform tasks.

-With the revival of the Soviet economy in 1924-5, Soviet industry experienced a severe shortage of skilled labour.
+With the revival of the Soviet economy in 1924-5, the industry of the Soviet Union experienced a severe shortage of skilled labour.
 With the foundation of Ustanovka as a joint stock company, the CIT had a trading arm to provide training and consultancy.
-Soon they had contracts with the People's Commissariat for Labour and the metalworkers union (in which Gastev had previously played a prominent role) to train 10,000 metal workers.
-By 1927 they had assets worth over 1,000,000 rubles, eight training bases across the Soviet Union.
-They had already trained 4,100 workers with capacity to train 6,000 per annum.
+Soon Ustanovka signed contracts with the People's Commissariat for Labour and the metalworkers union (in which Gastev had previously played a prominent role) to train 10,000 metal workers.
+By 1927 its assets were worth over 1,000,000 rubles and it had eight training bases across the Soviet Union.
+They had already trained 4,100 workers with the capacity to train up to 6,000 per year.